 My life is messy, sacred.
-It is impossible to document in a linear timeline.
-Instead it is told through moments with the people closest to me, epiphanies, and rare times when I can spend hours filling up a notebook with bits and pieces that mean something, words layered upon pictures layered upon words that are not nonsense but my own true sort of timeline.
+It is impossible to represent it in a linear timeline.
+It is told through moments with the people closest to me, epiphanies, and rare times when I can spend hours filling up a notebook with bits and pieces that mean something, words layered upon pictures layered upon words that are not nonsense but my own true sort of timeline.

-The non-linearity is a reflection of my life; nothing seems to happen at a specific time.
+Nothing seems to happen at a specific point in time.
 The past always seems married to the present, but in an amazing way, not the kind of tear-jerking nostalgia that used to haunt me.
-My best friends and me standing under a bridge in the bitterest part of winter, being OK with being outside because when we’re together we feel like we’re home, feels like the 1990s.
-High school’s smoky bathrooms and the gym where we take refuge in a corner under a blanket of laughter and finding the universe in just a few hours of being with the people I love feel timeless.
-It all feels messy and it feels sacred.
+My best friends and me standing under a bridge in the bitterest part of winter, not bothered by the cold because being together feels like being home—that reminds me of the 1990s.
+High school’s smoky bathrooms and the gym where we take refuge in a corner under a blanket of laughter and finding the universe in just a few hours of being with the people I love—those moments are timeless.
+It all feels messy and it all feels sacred.
 It makes me feel like everything I have ever asked for has come true. ♦